Insights into the physics of neutron star interiors from pulsar glitches: Constraints on neutron star structure

-Other type of information can be obtained by considering the so-called glitch activity, that represents the mean angular acceleration due to glitches \citep{lyne2000,fuentes17}.
-For a pulsar that has undergone $N_{\rm gl}$ glitches of amplitude $\Delta\Omega_i$ at times $t_i$ with size $\Delta \Omega_i$ in a time span $T_{obs}$, the absolute activity can be defined as
+Another type of information can be obtained by considering the so-called glitch activity, which represents the mean angular acceleration due to glitches \cite{McKenna1990Natur,lyne2000,espinoza2011,fuentes17}.
+For a pulsar that has undergone $N_{\rm gl}$ glitches of amplitude $\Delta\Omega_i$ at times $t_i$ with size $\Delta \Omega_i$ in a time span $T_{obs}$, we define the absolute activity as

-This definition works well under the assumption that the statistical properties of the stochastic sequence $(t_i, \Delta\Omega_i)$ do not depend on the window of observation, namely if the activities relative to sub-intervals are practically constant.
-If $T_{obs}$ is not know and the only information available is the sequence $(t_i, \Delta\Omega_i)$, a quick way to estimate $\aa$ would be
+This definition works well under the assumption that the statistical properties of the stochastic sequence $(t_i, \Delta\Omega_i)$ do not depend on the window of observation (the sequence is wide-sense stationary), namely when the activities relative to sub-intervals are practically constant \cite{montoli_universe}.
+If $T_{obs}$ is not known and the only information available is the sequence $(t_i, \Delta\Omega_i)$, a quick way to estimate $\aa$ would be

-in order to correct the bias induced by the fact that in the interval from $t_1$ to $t_{N_{\rm gl}}$ starts and ends with the detection of a glitch.
+in order to correct the bias induced by the fact that the interval from $t_1$ to $t_{N_{\rm gl}}$ starts and ends with the detection of a glitch.
 The second expression in \eqref{pizzasultana} is just a more democratic version of the first one, where the temporal ordering of the observed sequence is completely lost (the first and last glitch are not treated differently from the others), see App.
-A of \citep{montoli_universe}.
+A in \cite{montoli_universe}.